 Tips and Recommendation

 1. Research the trail

-There are three main thru-hiking trails: Appalachian Trail 2180 miles, the Pacific Crest Trail 2650 miles and the Continental Divide Trail 3100 miles.
+There are three main thru-hiking trails: the Appalachian Trail 2180 miles, the Pacific Crest Trail 2650 miles and the Continental Divide Trail 3100 miles.
 Each one with different wonders and challenges along the way.
-When choosing your trail you need to be informed and to do your research thoroughly so you minimize the risk of injury or quitting.
+When choosing your trail you need to be informed and to do your research thoroughly so you can minimize the risk of injury or quitting.